For most people, it’s hard to imagine working without music.

 2. Cancel Noise

 If you work in a noisy environment, music might be your way of isolating yourself from the world around you and immersing yourself in your work.
+Earplugs or noise-canceling headphones might be the perfect pick for you – these muffle surrounding sounds even if you don’t have any music playing!

 3. Fidgeting

+Fidgeting is a common, innate method of regulating attention that could replace your music habit.
 If you need something to keep your attention on the task, try a tactile experience like a stress ball, fidget spinner, doodling on a piece of paper, or even a repetitive craft like knitting.

 4. Saturate Your Senses

+Last but not least, you could try to occupy your senses and re-condition yourself to be productive when you feel a certain taste or smell.
 Always chewing the same brand of gum, drinking the same tea, or lighting a particular scented candle can become the perfect trigger that gets you in the zone.

 5. Enjoy the Silence

-Whether you’re forced to work in silence because you’re sharing your workspace, or you simply realized you can’t focus on your work effectively when your favorite tunes are playing, quitting music during work can be difficult – but it’s totally worth it.
+Whether you’re forced to work in silence because you’re sharing your workspace, or you simply realize you can’t focus on your work effectively when your favorite tunes are playing, quitting music during work can be difficult – but it’s worth it.
+Once you get used to working with ambient sounds (or no sounds at all), you’ll likely realize you haven’t been using your full mental capacity working with music.

 Conclusion

 I gave my best to bring you the best alternatives for music that will help you focus on your work.
+If you have any tips to share with me and other readers, I’d love to hear from you.
+Next up, you may want to explore a list of the top music publishing companies in Los Angeles.